Needing a satellite student activities center, Virginia Tech constructed in 1990 the G. Burke Johnston Student Center, known on campus as GBJ.

 G. Burke Johnston Student Center920 West Campus Drive

 Johnston Student Center provides facilities and services for students.
-In addition to classroom space and an information desk on the first floor and Subway and Seattle’s Best Coffee on the second floor, Johnston offers space on the third floor for relaxing and studying and multiple meeting places that can be reserved for private functions.
+In addition to classroom space and an information desk on the first floor, Johnston offers space on the third floor for relaxing and studying and multiple meeting places that can be reserved for private functions.

 George Burke Johnston